-Parents want the best for their newborns and Nature’s Sway baby hammocks are just that.
-We have been making the hammock since 1993, and in those 25+ years, we’ve had countless satisfied customers.
-Now, we also have some scientific research to back up why Nature’s Sway baby hammocks are safe, and the perfect choice for your newborn.
+We have been making the Nature's Sway baby hammock since 1993, and in those 25+ years, we’ve had countless satisfied customers.
+Now, we also have some scientific research showing that when used correctly, the Nature’s Sway baby hammock does not compromise a baby's breathing or oxygen supply.

-While we always maintained that the natural curves of our hammock are beneficial, the Medical School study originally hypothesised that the curves – both lengthways and sideways – could result in reduced oxygen levels for the baby.
+The Medical School study originally hypothesised that the gentle curves of the hammock – both lengthways and sideways – could result in reduced oxygen levels for the baby.

 But that wasn’t the case.